zewbraa1/Platinum-Karaoke-Dumps/README.md

 It is not intended to facilitate the infringement of any copyrights or participate in any illegal activities.

-UPDATE 8:33PM GMT+8: I just dumped the EEPROM on my Platinum X-10+ most of the data weren't really useful, but i'll include the dump anyways.
+UPDATE 8:33PM GMT+8 April 15, 2026: I just dumped the EEPROM on my Platinum X-10+ most of the data weren't really useful, but i'll include the dump anyways.
 You could try this with an X-10+ or basically any T/X/BMB models i guess? but please make sure you have a dump of the old EEPROM IC before proceeding.
 You could also try a new EEPROM Chip without anything on it, basically empty.